shanethacker/shanethacker.github.io/_posts/2015-06-12-how-do-i-know-im-a-developer.md

 In the meantime, if you'd like to know more about me, take a quick trip over to [The Phantom City](http://www.thephantomcity.com), my personal blog.

-Thanks for coming along for the ride. test
+Thanks for coming along for the ride.